 - Shake baking soda liberally over all couch surfaces.

-- Let sit for at least 30 minutes (bonus points if it’s in a sunny spot).
+- Let it sit for at least 30 minutes (bonus points if it’s in a sunny spot).

-Our 99.36% Natural Carpet & Upholstery Shampoo was developed by PhD chemists, doctors, and cleaning experts to be the most concentrated, most effective plant-based upholstery cleaner anywhere.
-It's 100% biodegradable, completely fume-free, and tackles hundreds of stains and odors at their source.
+Our Natural Carpet & Upholstery Shampoo was formulated to be the most effective natural upholstery cleaner anywhere.
+Even better: It's 100% biodegradable, completely fume-free, and the plant-based enzymes tackle hundreds of stains and odors at their source.

 Whether you use it by hand or with a carpet cleaning machine, you’ll have a guest-ready sofa that smells fresh – and looks amazing.